JNRowe/jnrowe-misc/doc/removed.rst

 ``requests``
 ''''''''''''

-    New releases bundle even more libraries, which makes supporting this package even more laborious and prone to error.
-The latest releases are incompatible with the currently packaged versions.
+    New releases bundle libraries, which makes supporting this package quite laborious and prone to error.
+Releases at the time of removal were not very stable.

     See ``mleighy`` if you need help porting packages with dependencies on ``requests`` to alternatives.
-Note that even though a version is now packaged in the upstream tree it will remain masked across our sites, as it is heavily broken.

 :Reason: Culled
 :Commit: 050c16c71805668c9e21576f09efc2e4b692002d